arvin-shafiei/joehud/README.md

 • Server sided commands / functions

 # Voice Detection
-For pma-voice compatibility, you need to add the code below in `pma-voice/client/main` on line 201 or inside +cycleproximity command
+For pma-voice compatibility, you need to add the code below in `pma-voice/client/main` on line 193

 For mumble-voip compatibility, you need to add the code the code below to line ``mumble-voip/client.lua`` line 803